-If you have a medical card you don't have to pay to see your doctor, or for medicines they prescribe.
+If you have a medical card you don't have to pay to see your GP (doctor) or for most medicines they prescribe.

 A medical card also covers:

 - public out-patient and in-patient services

 Anyone who lives in the Republic of Ireland and plans to live there for at least 1 year can apply for a medical card.